 Introduction: Deathly Drinks Tray (Designs Included)

-Here's a little engraving project I've come up with, that's veery cheap to do and providing you have an inkjet printer; the designs are available for you to use with ease.
+Here's a little engraving project I've come up with, that's very cheap to do and providing you have an inkjet printer; the designs are available for you to use.

 Step 1: Tools and Supplies